Copperminer02/Cancer-Statistical-Study/README.md

           -    Changes to the main dataset **must be communicated and agreed to by all members** before change can be implemented.
 -   Each member maintains individual git branch related to their assignment.
      -   Individual Branches contain scripting, schema, etc related to their assignments.
--   Main communication about strategy and workability between tasks to be performed During Class Hours
+-   Main communication about strategy and workability between tasks to be performed during Class Hours
--   Saturday Zoom meetings 11 AM to review challenges and coordinate eapproval of assignments to main branch.
+-   Saturday Zoom meetings 11 AM to review challenges and coordinate approval of assignments to main branch.
--   All inter meeting communication to be held via slack channel  **_0fp-kavita-josh-khadijah-rhian**
+-   All inter meeting communication to be held via Slack channel  **_0fp-kavita-josh-khadijah-rhian**
 -   All members approve main branch changes and README prior to Sunday submissions.

 ## SQL Mockup Data Flow